HaxeFoundation/nekovm.org/www/pages/lua.md

 Since [Lua](http://www.lua.org) is maybe the Virtual Machine that is the most similar to Neko in terms of goals, architecture and performances, it is interesting to compare the choices that the two VM are doing.

-This comparison is established on the base of informations available in the paper  which explains the global design of the virtual machine.
+This comparison is established on the base of informations available in the paper *The Implementation of Lua 5.0* which explains the global design of the virtual machine.

 This document can also be a good start for someone interested in the implementation of the Neko Virtual Machine.

-# Values
+## Values

 The representation of values in a dynamicly typed language is very important since it can lead to big differences in terms of performances.
 Such representation has several constraints :

 - fast accesses
 - must represent several kind of values (bool, integer, objects...)
 - be able to cope with the garbage collector
 - low memory overhead (when allocating a lot of small values matters)

-## Value types
+### Value types

 First, let's have a comparison of the different Lua/Neko value types :